Complete Chocolate Lover’s Guide for the San Francisco Bay Area

 Meiji black chocolate bar

-There’s more to the Japanese chocolate scene than weird KitKat flavors from Nestle’s and bars like these that sound like they should be really super dark, but contain milk powder and other additives (from Meiji, the Hershey’s of Japan).
+There’s more to the Japanese chocolate scene than unusual KitKat flavors from Nestle’s and bars like these that sound like they should be really super dark, but contain milk powder and other additives (from Meiji, the Hershey’s of Japan).

 Since it’s usually an obligatory gift, it seems there is less at stake in making chocolate in Japan.
 As a result, the shopping experience is great; the chocolate, not so much.